 Historical and cultural tourism within the county

-Preserve historic resources in their context while supporting appropriate reuse as a vital part of our community infrastructure and character.
+in their context while supporting appropriate reuse as a vital part of our community infrastructure and character.

 Protect historic town centers and villages for continued prominence in our future growth and sense of place.